Is a cigar tobacco

 Effectiveness of strategies for quitting cigars

-Many cigar smokers find nicotine replacement therapies (NRT), like patches or gum, useful in their cessation journey.
+Many cigar smokers find nicotine replacement therapies (Nrt), like patches or gum, useful in their cessation journey.
 Research published in the Journal of the American Medical Association suggests that about 50% of smokers using NRT can successfully quit in combination with behavioral support.
-However, I’ve learned that personal dedication is paramount for long-term success.
+Sin embargo, I’ve learned that personal dedication is paramount for long-term success.

-¿Cómo puedo conseguir ayuda para dejar de fumar?
+¿Cómo puedo obtener ayuda para dejar de fumar?

 Resources available for cigar cessation